 The work of Chermayeff & Geismar, now Chermayeff & Geismar & Haviv, is a masterclass in branding.
 They redesigned the NBC peacock logo to its current, flat-look with the “forward-thinking” beak silhouetted against vibrant, simplified colors that at the time represented NBC’s six divisions.
 There are two important takeaways from the NBC 60th Anniversary Celebration, in 1986, when Johnny Carson and company stood by the logo, literally, during its presentation.
 First, simply, the value in showcasing your logo.
 Second, the abstract peacock was designed for its richness in color in a time when television had just escaped a black-and-white world; the NBC peacock logo has endured.

-“Logos are funny things: at first, they are just designs on paper; eventually, they come to embody all the qualities of the organization they represent, and most people cannot separate the design from their full range of opinions about the organization.
-The hard task the designer faces is trying to help the client see how the logo might eventually be perceived, how it will work for them, not just whether they like it.”―Tom Geismar
+“Logos are funny things.
+At first, they are just designs on paper.
+Eventually, they come to embody all the qualities of the organization they represent, and most people cannot separate the design from their full range of opinions about the organization.
+The hard task the designer faces is trying to help the client see how the logo might eventually be perceived, how it will work for them, not just whether they like it.” — Tom Geismar, CGH

 A Great Logo Stands for Something